Analysis | Trump’s most blatant politically motivated firings

 “I’m not happy with him,” Trump said of Vindman on the day he was fired.
 “You think I’m supposed to be happy with him?
 I’m not.”

-Jim Comey and Andrew McCabe
+James Comey and Andrew McCabe

 These date back a little further, but they are among the highest-ranking officials Trump has purged for transparently political reasons.